eduNEXT/openedx-alexa-adaptor-template/README.md

 2. In the `lambda/` folder, there is an Makefile with the following commands:

    - `extract-translations`: Extract the text marked for translation in the `lambda/` folder.
-This update the `.po` files.
+This updates the `.po` files.
 (After you execute this command, you need to update the translations in the `.po` files)
    - `compile-translations`: Compile the translations in the `lambda/` folder.
-This update the `.mo` files.
+This updates the `.mo` files.

 ## Getting Help